Stefan356/Stable-Diffusion-X-Dreamhold/README.md

   (--xformers is optional, but should allow for a more efficient image generation)

   ![alt text](https://github.com/Stefan356/Stable-Diffusion-X-Dreamhold/blob/main/webui-user.PNG "webui-user.bat")
-edit the file to include --api and --xformers parameters

 #### Install Stable Diffusion X Dreamhold
 - Clone the stable-diffusion-x-dreamhold repository